Door-to-door fresh flower sales.

 Later, when I was in undergraduate school for mechanical engineering, I launched my first technology business.

 I teamed very experienced engineers with young designers who could rocket through computer-aided design (CAD).
 There’s nothing like being part of a team where experience and new ideas are openly and enthusiastically shared.

 We were successful and my first company helped pay for my undergraduate degree.

 But like many businesses, the automotive and aerospace industries were a roller coaster of feast or famine and we hit this lovely thing called a recession.
 Fortunately, we were able to sell our firm to a larger company.

 Lessons leaned |

 Obviously I wasn’t happy with the overall outcome, but I learned what I knew and what I didn’t know.

-In the ensuing years, I’ve started numerous successful businesses in the technology (automotive, aerospace, semiconductor), business (finance and marketing), and entertainment companies (books, music, live productions, movies) sectors for both myself and within larger corporations
+In the ensuing years, I’ve started numerous successful businesses in the technology (automotive, aerospace, semiconductor), business (finance and marketing), and entertainment companies (books, music, live productions, movies) sectors for both myself and within large corporations.

-Often, the position of an entrepreneur within a large business meant that I was part of a “business incubator,” which is a fancy management term for “entrepreneur.”
-In essence, we started new companies and the larger business acted as our investment banker.
+Often, the position of an entrepreneur within a large business meant that I was part of a business incubator, which is a fancy management term for an entrepreneur–in essence, we started new companies and the larger business acted as our investment banker.

 I’ve always believed in giving back to the community by teaching other entrepreneurs what I’ve learned.
-Everything from small interactive classes to keynote addresses at places like Disney World for over 1,000 people.
+Everything from webinars to keynote addresses at places like Disney World for over 1,000 people.